 Steve is tasked with keeping all financial records for the Hall of Fame.
 He presents a current financial statement at each monthly meeting and the Annual Membership Meeting.
-He insures all bills are approved and paid.
-He also files annual tax returns for the Hall of Fame and manages the annual budget.
+He ensures all bills are approved and paid, and also files annual tax returns for the Hall of Fame and manages the annual budget.

-- Steve was raised in Condon, OR and grew up working on the family cattle ranch.
+Steve was raised in Condon, OR, and grew up working on the family cattle ranch.
 He graduated from Oregon State University in 1982 and has been a business-banking officer since that time.
-After living 20 years “west of the mountains” Steve, his wife Martha and their three children moved to Pendleton in 2002 where he is Vice-President of Business Banking for Banner Bank.
+After living 20 years “west of the mountains” Steve, his wife, Martha, and their three children moved to Pendleton in 2002, where he is Vice-President of Business Banking for Banner Bank.
 Steve is proud of his Round-Up heritage including his great-great-uncle Will Ingram, who served as the first business manager in 1910, as well as his own involvement with the Centennial Grandstand project.
 He is a Round-Up volunteer and a member of the Pendleton Development Commission Advisory Board, Pendleton Elks, and St Andrew’s Mission.
-Steve is serving his third year on the board.
+Steve is serving his fourth year on the board.

-- Patricia was raised in Gooding, ID where she grew up on her families Southern Idaho farm.
-She graduated from University of Idaho with a degree in Family Consumer Science/Textiles and Extension Ed.
+Patricia was raised in Gooding, ID, where she grew up on her family’s southern Idaho farm.
+She graduated from the University of Idaho with a degree in Family Consumer Science/Textiles and Extension Ed.
 She later received her Master’s Degree in Adult Education and Community Development from Norwich University in Vermont.
-Patricia and her husband Bill, a long time Round-Up volunteer, live in Pendleton.
-They have two children, Monica and Ty, son-in-law Wes, and grandchildren Seth and Claire.
+Patricia and her husband, Bill, a long time Round-Up volunteer, live in Pendleton.
+They have two children, Monica and Ty, son-in-law, Wes, and grandchildren, Seth and Claire.
 Patricia is employed as a full Professor with Oregon State University.
 She is responsible for 4-H Youth Development & Community Engagement.
 She also serves as the National President of Epsilon Sigma-Phi and as National Editor for the Journal of Youth Development.
 Patricia has volunteered for the Pendleton Round-Up for 32 years and Round-Up and Happy Canyon Hall of Fame for 30.
 She has served the Hall of Fame by helping with exhibits and working as a greeter.
 Patricia and her husband Bill play an important role in the Westward Ho!
 Parade assisting with organizational details and the rolling stock collection.
 Patricia has also worked in the office and with ushers.
-This will be Patricia’s second year on the board.
+This will be Patricia’s third year on the board.

-- Cedric was born and raised in Pendleton, Oregon.
+Cedric was born and raised in Pendleton, Oregon.
 He and his wife Tania have two children, Claire and Summer.
-He graduated from Mt Hood Community College with an associate degree In Television Production.
+He graduated from Mt.
+Hood Community College with an associate degree In Television Production.
 Cedric works for the Business Development Services at Wildhorse Resort & Casino.
 Cedric’s family has a long history with the Pendleton Round-Up and Happy Canyon.
 Grandfather Phillip (Wildbill) Bill, Grandmother Eliza Bill, and great grandfather Willie Wocostie, are all past Hall of Fame Inductees.
-His mother Sheila Pond was a Happy Canyon Chaperone.
+His mother, Sheila Pond, was a Happy Canyon Chaperone.
 Cedric volunteers his time in the Native American Vending and event coordinator for Classic Saddle Bronc for the Round-Up.
-He is serving his fourth year on the board.
+He is serving his fifth year on the board.

-- Cydney coordinates all publicity for the Hall of Fame, both writing releases and assisting the press with any needs they have.
+Jordan coordinates all publicity for the Hall of Fame, both writing releases and assisting the press with any needs they have.
 She writes scripts for the announcers during the rodeo and parades, as well as publicizing all events including the annual meeting and banquet.
-Additionally, Cydney chairs the annual fundraiser, the Battle of the Bars held every spring in the Let’er Buck Room.
+Additionally, Jordan chairs the annual fundraiser, the Battle of the Bars held every spring in the Let’er Buck Room.

-Carl Culham – Membership and Circle of Champions.
+Carl Culham – Membership, Fundraising & Circle of Champions.

 Marlene Currin – Volunteers

-- Marlene was born and raised in Heppner.
-She moved to Portland in 1964 and attend the Northwestern School of Business and Portland State College.
+Marlene was born and raised in Heppner.
+She moved to Portland in 1964 and attended the Northwestern School of Business and Portland State College.
 Her first job as a secretary was in the PE & Health Department at PSU.
-In 1981 she married Tom Currin and moved to the ranch on Little Buttercreek where she raised two sons, Ryan and Jeff.
-In 2006, Marlene moved to Pendleton and began volunteering for the Hall of Fame where she especially enjoys narrating to tour groups.
+In 1981, she married Tom Currin and moved to the ranch on Little Buttercreek, where she raised two sons, Ryan and Jeff.
+In 2006, Marlene moved to Pendleton and began volunteering for the Hall of Fame, where she especially enjoys narrating to tour groups.
 The Round-up has been a very important part of the Currin history.
-All the Marlene’s nephews and niece have been a part of Round Up.
-The family just simply closes down during the Round Up week as they all attended and enjoyed every bit of it.
+All of Marlene’s nephews and niece have been a part of Round-Up.
+The family just simply closes down during the Round-Up week as they all attend and enjoy every bit of it.
 Marlene is pleased to be part of her family’s tradition by serving on the Hall of Fame Board.
-Marlene is serving her fourth year on the Board of Directors.
+Marlene is serving her sixth year on the Hall of Fame Board.

-- Norm oversees the website for the Hall of Fame and is in charge of all agreements involving the Hall of Fame building, including coordinating all grants applied for and received.
+Casey oversees the website for the Hall of Fame and is in charge of coordinating all grants applications and awards.